Pandora and the Flying Dutchman (1951) - full transcript

 He who knows our thoughts,

-will he not hear our words?
+will He not hear our words?

-I pity you, not my
+I pity you, not my doom, but God's.

-"I awoke in the dead of
+"I awoke in the dead of night

-night from a deep sleep.
+from a deep sleep.

-A sleep it seemed of
+A sleep, it seemed, of unearthly oblivion.

 The door of my cell was open.